calebhailey/k8s-o11y-cncf-webinar/README.md

    > _NOTE: if you are using minikube locally instead of a cloud provider, you made
    >  need to also apply the pv.yaml file before loading the sensu-backend.yaml
-   >  to define a persistent volume manually.
+   >  to define a persistent volume manually._

    > _NOTE: if you are using minikube locally instead of a cloud provider, you made
    >  need to also run minikube tunnel or use minikube service to expose the
    > running load balanced services outside of the k8s cluster._

-5. Check to makesure example applications are running
+5. Check to make sure example applications are running

    Before moving on and working with the API examples, it's good to make sure the applications are ready to go.